Submission wrestling: Combat Jiu-Jitsu

 Combat Jiu-Jitsu (CJJ) is a submission grappling style innovated by American BJJ black belt Eddie Bravo in 2013.
-Following the success of his Eddie Bravo Invitational (EBI) events, Bravo decided to create a martial art aimed for self-defense that could also be used in competition.
+Following the success of his Eddie Bravo Invitational (EBI) events, Bravo decided to create a martial art aimed at self-defense that could also be used in competition.
 Inspired from Pancrase matches as well as from the original Gracie Challenge.
+Combat Jiu-Jitsu gained wider exposure after partnering with UFC Fight Pass through Eddie Bravo Invitational events.The ruleset differs from traditional Brazilian jiu-jitsu competition by allowing open-handed strikes on the ground while prohibiting closed-fist punches and standing strikes.
+Eddie Bravo later expanded the format through Combat Jiu-Jitsu World Championships and the female-only Medusa tournaments.

 CJJ incorporates No-Gi BJJ techniques while adding open palm strikes allowing competitors to strike each other on the ground to open up the defense, CJJ matches are won by submission within the regulation period, or a winner is determined by EBI overtime rules.

-First ran as competitive matches during his invitational events, starting with EBI 11 in 2017, the first Combat Jiu-Jitsu World event took place in 2018.
+First run as competitive matches during his invitational events, starting with EBI 11 in 2017, the first Combat Jiu-Jitsu World event took place in 2018.
 Since then, multiple world champions have been crowned and the first team world championship took place at the end of 2022.

 Combat Submission Wrestling

 Combat Submission Wrestling (CSW) is a modern form of submission wrestling (and MMA system) developed by Erik Paulson, former Shooto light heavyweight champion.

 It includes grappling, submissions, and striking.

 It is a style that borrows elements and techniques from grappling styles including catch wrestling, Shooto, judo, and Brazilian jiu-jitsu along with striking styles such as boxing, kickboxing, and Muay Thai.
+CSW was designed as a complete mixed martial arts system integrating striking, clinching, takedowns, and submission grappling.
+Paulson developed the system after training extensively in Shooto, catch wrestling, Brazilian jiu-jitsu, judo, Muay Thai, and Jeet Kune Do concepts.
+The system has been used to train numerous MMA athletes, including former UFC and PRIDE competitors such as Josh Barnett, Sean Sherk, and Brock Lesnar.

+Erik Paulson is recognized as the first American to win a Shooto world championship in Japan.